RECALLED - Request for Proposals: Transportation Planning and Design Firms for Safe Routes to School Technical Assistance

 Why Safe Routes to School?

 Today, fewer than 15 percent of children nationwide walk or bike to school.
 (Centers for Disease Control and Prevention - CDCP).
 Rates of severe childhood obesity are three times higher than they were 30 years ago, putting children at higher risk of premature death and several chronic diseases (CDCP).
 Converting more school trips to walking and biking is a cost-effective way to reduce peak period congestion and improve local air quality.
-Twenty percent to 30 percent of morning rush hour traffic can be attributed to parents driving their children to school.
+20% to 30% of morning rush hour traffic can be attributed to parents driving their children to school.
 School children and employees are exposed to higher levels of pollutants associated with increased asthma rates and other respiratory problems when these vehicles sit idling during pick-up and drop-off periods.

 Program Elements